zobront/token-ping/README.md

 ## Function Parameters

-There are three functions available for import: `ERC20()`, `ERC721()`, and `ERC1155()`.
+There are four functions available for import: `Contract()`, `ERC20()`, `ERC721()`, and `ERC1155()`.

+`Contract()` fetches verified contract ABIs from Etherscan to return a contract object.
+The other three functions use a local instance of the ABI to create a generic contract.

 Each of the functions take 1 required argument and 2 optional arguments:

 - `address` (required): The address of the contract you'd like to connect to.
 - `providerOrSigner` (optional): If you don't want to use the ethersjs default provider, you can create your own and add it here.
-If you use a signer, the contract instances you create will be able to perform transactions as well as view functions.
+If you use a signer, the contract instances you create will be able to perform transactions as well as access view functions.
 - `chainId` (optional): The ID of the chain the contract lives on.
 Defaults to 1 for mainnet

+## Contract() Function

+The contract function is the most general function.
+It queries the Etherscan API (available for Mainnet, Rinkeby, and Ropsten) to see if they have a verified contract.

+If they do, it serves up a contract instance based on the verified contract ABI, and caches the ABI locally for future calls.

+** Note that unlike the other functions, the Contract() function makes a request to an external source.
+As a result, it returns a promise. **

 ## ERC20 Methods